 Step Zero – Open Automator.
 He’s the little robot dude in your application folder that looks like he’s holding a bazooka.
 You can see him at the top of this article.

 When you first open Automator it will ask you to choose a document type.
 You want Service which is the icon that looks like a gear.
+Note that on Catalina the gear icon now called Quick Action but serves the same purpose.

 You should how have an empty Automator page.
 Automator is laid out such that there are categories of tools in the left pain, a list of the tools within that category in the middle pane, and the automator steps for your workflow in the right.
 When you drag or double-click a task n the middle pane, it will be added to the right pane.